cyniphile/rosalind/blog-post/blog-post.md

 [^1]: It's important to use the super-optimized (and slow compiling) `--release` flag here, otherwise Rust compiles using the default fast-compiling/slow-performing "debug" settings.
 Check out the performance difference for `transcribe_dna_to_rna`![](2021-11-09-12-46-33.png)

-[^2]: Perhaps this is because cpython is compiled with gcc, [which can sometimes emit faster instructions than Rust's LLVM-based compiler](https://news.ycombinator.com/item?id=20944403).
+[^2]: Perhaps this is because CPython is compiled with gcc, [which can sometimes emit faster instructions than Rust's LLVM-based compiler](https://news.ycombinator.com/item?id=20944403).
 Or perhaps something else; I didn't look into it too closely.

 [^6]: Yes, I know, this is not the best algorithm.
 That's not the point.
 The point is to compare the same algo in Rust and Python.
 Side note: I wanted to try out Python 3.10's new [pattern matching](https://www.python.org/dev/peps/pep-0636/), but I could not install some of my dependencies (SciPy) and it still seems unstable, so I had to go back to 3.9.